quantum leap beyond a mediocre life

 Btw the “surprise gift” was a somewhat unimpressive microwave container, and I have no idea what I won in the New Year lottery.

 When I went out with these two boxes – in the first place there were no batteries provided for the remote in one box.
 Maybe this is usual.
-And in the other one, the battery had leaked out! :twisted: So I had to go and procure two AAA batteries from somewhere.
+And in the other one, the battery had leaked out! 😈 So I had to go and procure two AAA batteries from somewhere.
 Finally after everything was connected, it turns out that there was just no sound.
 After all the permutations and combinations and doublechecking all the circuits, I found that there was just no sound at all.
 Later on I had to go to Big Bazaar once again and look at how they’d connected it.

 The DVD player has two audio outputs, one is a Stereo output – two cables – Left and Right speaker.
 The other was the 5.1 output – which has 6 cables – 5 for 5 speakers (Surround Left, Surround Right, Front Left, Front Right, and Center), and 1 for a Woofer (hence 5.1 which means 5 + 1).
 The point of the latter being that the sound gets distributed among these speakers to render special audio effects.